datreant/datreant/docs/data.rst

 transaction is handled automatically, so more than one python process can be working with any number of instances of the same Container at the same time.

-.. warning:: As usual, file locking is process safe, but not thread safe.
+.. warning:: File locking is generally process safe, but not thread safe.
 Don't
              use multithreading and try to modify Container elements at the same time.
+Multiprocessing, however, should work just fine.

 Persistence as a feature
 ========================